 Pre-Physical / Occupational Therapy

-Most physical therapy and many occupational therapy programs nationwide require that students obtain a baccalaureate degree that includes specific prerequisite courses prior to application.
+Courses required for admission to physical and occupational therapy schools are offered by Columbus State University.
 The B.S.
-Exercise Science program has the necessary flexibility to meet these requirements and has extensive course content that is relevant to the practicing therapist.
-Please contact the Department of Health, Physical Education, and Exercise Science (HPEX) for further information.
+Kinesiology (Exercise Science concentration) has the necessary flexibility to meet these requirements and has extensive course content that is relevant to the practicing therapist.
+Please contact the Department of Kinesiology and Health Sciences for further information.